janva/miniarduinoprojects/firstarduino/README.md

 ## Getting up and running.
-Following setup was doing in an Ubuntu environment currently is what I'm using for an OS.
+Following setup was done in an Ubuntu environment which currently is what I'm using for an OS.

 ### Getting the software
 The necessary software to interact with your arduino can be downloaded from [Arduino software pages](https://www.arduino.cc/en/software).